ksharma67/CityBuddy/README.md

 ### City Buddy.fig

-This file is a digital version of the paper prototype, created using the Figma design tool.
-It includes the different screens and user flows that were tested during the paper prototyping phase of the project.
+This file contains various design iterations created during the prototyping phase of the project, ranging from low-fidelity paper prototypes to high-fidelity digital prototypes.
+It encompasses multiple screens and user flows that were tested throughout the design process, as well as various conceptual ideas that were explored.